informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Sequencing-Data-v3-1.md

     * **Files**: If you are only adding a few data files, scroll down to the **Files** table and click `Add`.
 To upload multiple files at the same time, you can click the plus sign (+) to add more forms.
 If you are uploading many or very large files, we recommend using the bulk upload method [described below](#53-bulk-upload-through-our-client-tools).
     * **Single Cell Metrics**: For single cell RNASeq data, scroll down to the **Single Cell Metrics** table and click `Add record` to include this information.

 ### 4.4.
-Record Status and Curation Status Notes
+Record Status and Curation Status Fields

-Remember:
+Here is helpful information about the *Record Status* and *Curation Status* fields:
 - Incomplete records will indicate missing required information.
 The *Record Status* field will list which information is missing.
 - The default value for the *Curation Status* field is "In preparation" and is not publicly available.
-- Once you are finished with your data, switch status to "Submitted" for review.
-Upon approval, the status will change to "Release", making the data publicly available.
+- Once you are finished with your data, change the status to "Submitted" for biocurator review (it's a good idea to send the [ATLAS-D2K Center](mailto:help@atlas-d2k.org) a quick email to let you know it's ready for review).
+Upon approval, we will change the status to "Release", at which point the data is now publicly available.
-- All records (e.g. Replicates, Specimen, Files) associated with an Experiment inherit the same *Curation Status* as their Experiment.
-Once the Experiment is released, all the related records will also be released.
+- All records (e.g. Experiments, Replicates, Specimen, Files) associated with study inherit the same *Curation Status* as their Study.
+Once the Study is released, all the related records will also be released.
-- Data submitters can control the Curation Status of a Study and Experiments within a Study; a Study that is released can have both Experiments that are released and ones that are not.

 ## 5. Upload Files